 Please note that all products, including those we review and recommend, may from time to time be subject to recalls or revised use recommendations.
-We, therefore, urge you to monitor any official announcements here https://www.cpsc.gov/Newsroom/ that may be related to products you purchase.
+We, therefore, urge you to monitor any official announcements at the CPSC website that may be related to the products you purchase.

 We also know how frustrating it can be to do your research on a product only to add it to your cart and see that it’s out of stock, so we try to mitigate this by having dedicated editors check availability daily to provide you with the best user experience possible.

 Tory Brangham is Chief Commerce Officer at Dotdash, having assumed the role in May 2017.